 ABOVE: Bob McGrath of Sesame Street performed at EPCOT around 1989.
 My kids were three and five at the time and big Sesame Street fans.
 Bob came out into the audience and stood right next to where we were sitting.

 Across from the American Adventure is the America Gardens Theatre.
-The outdoor amphitheater has seen concerts, singers, and bands from around the world.
+The outdoor amphitheater has hosted concerts, singers, and bands from around the world.

 The theatre today is vastly different than it was in the beginning – an open air stage with no back drops and a view across the World Showcase Lagoon.
 Later what looked like a vessel from the Colonial era was added to the back of the stage as a dressing room/changing area.
 Then a roof was added, and columns, then a booth for producers and directors and lighting.
 And now it’s hard to even tell you are near the World Showcase Lagoon.

 So many performers have appeared at the America Gardens Theatre that it would be impossible to name them all.
-The one that stands out most in my mind is the appearance of Bob McGrath from Sesame Street.
+The one that stands out most in my mind is the appearance of Bob McGrath from Sesame Street with the All American College Orchestra.
 My children were still very small and loved Sesame Street.
 Bob came out into the audience and my daughter, Ashley Peters, wanted to shake his hand.
 We were seated on the aisle and raised her up in the air and she got her wish!
 Bob smiled at her and reached over and clasped her hand without skipping a beat!

 ABOVE: This is the first stage at the American Adventure – vastly different that the beautiful stage there now!

-ABOVE: Entrance to the current iteration of the American Gardens Theatre.
+ABOVE: Entrance to the current iteration of the America Gardens Theatre.

 ABOVE: The America Gardens Theatre has changed a lot from its beginnings as a flat stage with no walls or lighting.
 This is a view from the right side showing the side walls, the dressing room and staging areas in the back and the Colonial era vessel at the back of the stage area.